hmza-01/ICT-Project/README.md

 ## 🙏 Acknowledgments

 - Faculty guidance and support
-- Traditional sweetener artisans preserving heritage methods
+- Deepseek, for Grunt work
 - Open-source community for inspiration and resources
 - Team collaboration and peer learning